ANIM: History

 Several compression schemes have been introduced in the ANIM format.
 Most of these are strictly of historical interest, as the only one currently used is the vertical run length encoded byte encoding developed by Atari software programmer Jim Kent.

 Amiga Anim7 format was created in 1992 by programmer Wolfgang Hofer.

 A video file format originally created for the Commodore CDTV, and later adapted for the Amiga CD32, was called CDXL and was similar to the ANIM file format.

+The ANIM format is supported by at least one current online image editor.

-Technical Overview
+Technical overview

 A minimum Anim file consists of three ILBM interleaved bitmap images.
 The first bitmap is a full image, necessary for the creation of the "next" frame whilst the other two are "delta" images, calculated as differences from the first one.

 The initial frame is a normal run-length-encoded, IFF picture, and this allows a preview of the contents of the file.
 Subsequent frames are then described by listing only their differences from a previous frame.

 While the first frame is displayed, the subsequent frames are loaded into a buffer in graphics memory.
 The Amiga switches between the screens almost instantaneously while loading further frames using the blitter.
 Utilising its DMA capabilities, the graphics chipset could access memory without interrupting the CPU.
 This technique is called double buffering.

 To better understand this, suppose one has two screens, called A and B, with the ability to instantly switch the display from one to the other.
 The initial frame is loaded in to screen A and B. Screen A is displayed.
 The differences between frame 1 and frame 2 are calculated and altered in screen B, which is then displayed.
 Then the differences from this and frame 3 are used to alter screen A, which is then displayed, and so on.
 Note that frame 2 is stored as differences from frame 1, but all other frames are stored as differences from two frames back.

 ANIM is an IFF FORM and its chunk structure is as follows: